Winter Windshield Chip Repair Tips for Denver Drivers

 Preparing for a Mountain Drive

 Planning a ski trip on I-70?
 If you have a chip, get it repaired before heading to the mountains.
-The altitude change from Denver to the ski resorts (5,280 feet to 9,000-11,000+ feet) creates atmospheric pressure differentials that push outward on your windshield.
-Combined with colder mountain temperatures, this pressure change can turn a stable chip into a running crack during a single drive up to Loveland, Breckenridge, or Vail.
-The road debris on I-70 through the construction zones in Idaho Springs and Georgetown only adds to the risk.
+The altitude change from Denver (5,280 feet) to Summit County ski resorts — Breckenridge sits at 9,600 feet base, Arapahoe Basin at 10,780 feet base — creates an atmospheric pressure differential that puts outward stress on your windshield throughout the climb.
+Combined with mountain temperatures that can drop to single digits overnight, this pressure and temperature combination can turn a stable chip into a running crack during a single drive.

 Do Not Let Winter Turn Your Chip Into a Crack